DonMVB/aws/AWS_Security_SCS_C01.md

 - Optional
   - You *may* want to delete keypairs.
 Make sure that you know you have the private key if you chose to keep the Key Pairs

+# Systems Manager Session Manager (Added 10/19/2020)
+- Enables secure remote login to EC2 Instances.
+An alternative to using SSH and RDP.
+Browser Based using PowerShell or Bash, invoked from within the console, or the CLI / SDK.
+Single solution for Linux and Windows.
+No true SSH or RDP connection involved.
+No Bastion either.
+Uses TLS.
+Current recommended approach.
+- Can be used for Phys/On Prem servers as well (hmmm).
+- Connections are fully auditable as well because you have centralized access control by IAM user to specific/groups of instances.
+Logs come through Cloud Trail (session history).
+Keystroke logging is inclueded (wow) which can be sent to Cloud Watch and/or S3 buckets.
+- You need a Role for SMSM to enable EC2 instances to communicate to SMSM.
+Service Role | EC2 Role | search for SSM, select `AmazonEc2RoleforSSM`.
+Launch an EC2 Instance w/ this role assigned.
+Note: You cannot attach multiple IAM roles to a single instance (so if you want to use all of this cool AWS stuff... you will end up creating a Mega Role).
+- To begin a session, in SSM, select the instance and start the session to get an interactive shell.
+- NOTE: On Linux, the SSM user starts w/ Root permissions by default.
+Once the log is written and the session is terminated, there will be a entry under "Totput Location" where you can review the output log - commands and output (so you have a recording of commands and results).

+# Systems Manager Parameter Store (Added 10/23/2020)
+- Used to store confidential information.
+Idea is to store the data (license, credential, etc.) and control access to the paremter.
+- In the console, under EC2 under Shared Resources you will find parameter store.
+Sensitive data is stored, variety of access methods.
+You create a unique name, description, and the paramter itself.
+Parameters can be string, secure string, and string list (mult values, comma separated).
+Secure string is encrypted w/ a KMS key.

+# System Manager Run Command (Added 10/23/2020)
+- Allws you to automate common tasks and ad hoc vonfig changes without having to login to each instance.
+Global machine interaction tool.
+- Manageement Tools | Systems Manager or EC2 | Systems Manager.
+To get it to work, you will need a role and then apply the role to the instances.
+In the SSM portal, under Actions, hit "run command".
+There areseveral.
+Can add configuation in JSON, document the run event, and other options.
+At the bottom the run command shows you the AWS CLI command.
+- Commands can be applied based on tags, or selected manually. the SSM agent is in the Windows 2016 and other base images.

 # AWS Cloud HSM (Added 10/19/2020)
 - $1.45 / hr.
 For those of you doing labs, you can spend some dollars!
-- Details: Single tenant, You control the keys, broad AWS support, supports Symmetric / asymetric (inlike KMS which is symmetric only), FIPS 140-2 and EAL 4 compliant.
+- Details: Single tenant, no sharing.
+You control the keys, broad AWS support, supports Symmetric / asymetric (inlike KMS which is symmetric only), FIPS 140-2 and EAL 4 compliant.
-- For labs, you will create a cluster. verify the HSM identitiy, launch an EC2 instance, load/config to client. ...
+- For labs, you will create a cluster. verify the HSM identitiy, launch an EC2 instance, load/config to client.
 - Clusters can have systems in multiple AZ's.
 Once created, you *cannot* change the subnets!
 One Way Operation!
 - For the Security Groups, you ned 2223 to 2225 inbound permitted for CloudHSM.

 - To Initialize a cluster:
   - Click on the cluster ID and Initialize.
-Create the HSM in the cluster in private SubNet - takes a while.
+Create the HSM in the cluster in private SubNet - takes a while and note the private IP.
 Will assign an IP in the subnet.
 For ACG, there is an init-script - need to replace the cluster ID.
 Need to download and sign a CSR from an EC2 instance.
   - Need two certificates - Cluster CSR and the Issuing Certificate.
-These are generated froman EC2 image, where you need the CSR.
+These are generated from an EC2 image, where you need the CSR.
 You will use the CSR to generate a private key, create a self signed certificate, and then push both up to the Cloud HSM. *Do Not* lose the password you generate along the way!
 Name your files well so that you can upload the files back into AWS console for the CA certificate and the HSM certificate.
-  - For the client on EC2, need to get the 'cloudhsm-client-latest' file to have the AWS client package.
+  - For the client on EC2n(which is used to administer the HSM), need to get the 'cloudhsm-client-latest' file to have the AWS client package.
 The pubkey needs to be dropped into the right location - /opt/cloudhsm/etc.  Connect to the cluster by using the private IP and the "cloudhsm_mgmt_util" script.
   - Initialization then continues w/ logging in as the pre-crypto officer, updating the user/pass.
 Then login as the Crypto officer, and create some users.
   - To import/export keys, you will need to use (generate and export) a "Wrapping key".
   - When interacting with CloudHSM from the CLI, make sure you note the Key Handle ID as numerous commands require a specific key.
-  - Four user types: Precrypto Officer, Crypto Officer, Crypto User, Appliance User.
+  - Four user types:
+    - Precrypto Officer (PRECO)
+    - Crypto Officer
+    - Crypto User
+    - Appliance User
   - NOTE: Passwords are non-recoverable, so you will have an availability outage should you lose the CloudHSM password that was used to gen up the system.
   - Review the (HSM role chart)[https://docs.aws.amazon.com/cloudhsm/latest/userguide/hsm-users.html]